 In America, the nineties were a boom time for dancehall reggae.
-The popularity of foundation Jamaican dancehall artists like Shabba Ranks, Tenor Saw, Josey Wales and Supercat was securely established, and sound systems were hosting and promoting touring Jamaican artists.
+The popularity of foundation Jamaican dancehall artists like Shabba Ranks, Tenor Saw, Josey Wales and Supercat was securely established, and sound systems were hosting and promoting Jamaican artists.

 On the dancefloor and on the radio, dancehall releases were being promoted and mixed with other forms of popular music by selectors and DJs such as Kool, DJ Red Alert and Bobby Konders.
 Particularly in New York, Caribbean migrants and Americans of all kinds were embracing an emerging wave of international dancehall music, fused with the urban elements of hip-hop music. (more…)